monsoonmaelstrom/book2/book2.md

 “That’s pretty brutal.”

 I nod.
 No wonder Liam didn’t want to relay the content of their conversation to me.
 Fuck.
 Now I feel bad for Peter.
+I don’t want to feel bad for *Peter*.

 “What’s brutal?”
 Gavin asks.